Season 1, Episode 2:

 - Sympathetic Inspector Antagonist: Carter is established as one in this episode.

 - Un-person: When Reese turns up at Finch's workplace again, he's quit his job and dumped all his personal items in the trash.

 - What the Hell, Hero?: Nathan Ingram's reaction when he discovers the Irrelevant list.

-- Your Cheating Heart: The POI in the Batman Cold Open.
+- Woman Scorned: The POI in the Batman Cold Open.
 Rather than go for the straight divorce, the man's wife hired hitmen.